pypeit/PypeIt/doc/calcheck.rst

 We *strongly recommend* that one perform a calibration check with the .pypit file before proceeding to run the reduction.
-This simply verfies that the number of desired calibration files exist.
+This verifies that the number of desired calibration files exist and allows the user to examine how the code will group calibration files with science frames.
 It does **not** check the sanctity of the files nor process the calibrations in any manner.

 Procedure